AI in DevOps: Replacing Manual Server Management (2026)

 2. Everyone else is afraid to touch the servers

 AI-assisted tools break this dependency.
 A frontend developer can debug a production issue.
 A startup founder can deploy their app.
 A junior engineer can resolve an incident at 2 AM.
-Not because they have memorized Linux commands, but because the AI generates the right commands and they approve them.
+Not because they have memorized Linux commands, but because the assistant generates the right commands and they approve them.

 Improved Productivity Across DevOps Teams